dm-kamaev/cqrs/README.md

 }
 ```
-Method `validate` is asyncronous and called after `constructor`.
+The method `validate` is asyncronous and called after `constructor`.

-It's available in handler of command/query.
-Command or query is passed as first argument:
+It's also available in handler of command/query.
+Command or query is passed as the first argument:
 ```ts
 class CreateHandler implements ICommandHandler<ICreateCommand> {
   public readonly __tag = 'command:create';